MyTooliT/ICOc/Documentation/Tutorials.md

    └──────────────────────────────┘
    ```

-   Choose the STH you want to rename by entering the number to the left of the STH (here `1`).
+   Choose the STH you want to rename by entering the number to the left of the device (here `1`).
 To confirm your selection press the return key <kbd>⮐</kbd>.

 3. Now the menu should look like this: